Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 The Python script containing the Network and the training steps is [model.py](./model.py), and it will be analyzed here in the following.
 This Git repo contains also another script ([drive.py](./drive.py)) that was provided by the Udacity team and was used to connect the model to the simulator to allow autonomous driving.

+Here below I will give detail of the experience and design in independent sections dedicated to Data Collection, Model Design and Training and aAutonomus Driving Results.

+---
+## Data Collection

+The data collection phase has probably been the most demanding part of this project.
+As it will be detailed in the next section, for the actual network design I decided to rely on something relatively consolidated; putting together an effective data set, or better a combination of datasets took several different attemps and quite a bit of trial-and-error.

+Finally, the best results have been obtained making use of 3 data sets:

+* A "clean" driving of the track, operated by me;
+* A "reverse" driving of the track, in which, after a U-turn at the very beginning I've driven the car in the opposite of the normal direction;
+* A data set provided as reference directly by Udacity.

+Despite the relative simplicity of these scenarios, their compination succeeded in producing a valid round of the vehicle along the track.

+The datasets have been however further enriched as decribed in [model.py](./model.py) (lines xx-yy).
+In particular, for all the data sets the images from all the cameras are used: the recorder steering angle is used as a label for the image coming from the middle camera, while the one to be used the left/right camera is obtained from the recorded angle +/- a fixed (configurable) correction value.
+Furthermore every image has been vertically flipped and the relative steering angle changed in sign, so to emulate a run of the track in reverse.

 The input  model will output a steering angle to an autonomous vehicle.